christianrolle/websocket_notification_system/README.md

 ## Setup:

-You can make it run by migrating the database and starting the servers:
+You can make it run by migrating the database (there are also some user seeds) and starting the servers:

 * redis-server (please make sure it is installed)
 * rails s